Patrick Stewart and Kevin Thelwell sacked: Rangers part company with chief executive and sporting director

 Former Everton chief Thelwell - who started at Ibrox in June - was also questioned for appointing a number of former colleagues, including Dan Purdy as technical director, Jonathan Hunter-Barrett as academy director and his son Robbie as head of recruitment.

-However, Sky Sports News understands none of the additional appointments are expected to depart Ibrox following the dismissal of Stewart and Thelwell.
+However, Cavenagh confirmed to Sky Sports News none of the additional appointments are expected to depart Ibrox following the dismissals of Stewart and Thelwell.

+He added: "Everybody who's contributing to the club has the chance to stay.
+In a high-performing organisation, everybody is accountable, and that starts with Paraag [Marathe, vice chairman] and myself and goes all the way through the organisation."

 While Thelwell's hiring was announced prior to the US takeover of the club, Cavenagh did confirm he sanctioned the appointment.